Federal and State Grants

 - Summary: State-administered grant program for Illinois residents.

-- Eligibility: Students must be Illinois residents who: (1) are enrolled at least half-time at an approved Illinois postsecondary institution, (2) complete their FAFSA by the state's deadline (3) demonstrate financial need, (4) meet other ISAC criteria.
+- Eligibility: Students must be Illinois residents who: (1) are enrolled at least half-time at an approved Illinois postsecondary institution, (2) complete their FAFSA by the state's deadline (3) demonstrate financial need, (4) meet other Illinois Student Assistance Commission (ISAC) criteria.

 - Award range: Maximum of $4,720.